-Second, the proposed zoning amendment and project would support a number of interrelated LCP goals to preserve and enhance Rhinebeck as a "concentrated village center"12 in a more rural area.
-Despite the limitations of the site, it would enhance the Village center's economic and residential base, provide more dwelling units within a few blocks of the stores and restaurants in the Village's central commercial area and encourage walking and bicycling as an everyday means of transportation.13
+Second, the proposed zoning amendment and project would support a number of interrelated LCP goals to preserve and enhance Rhinebeck as a "concentrated village center" in a more rural area.
+Despite the limitations of the site, it would enhance the Village center's economic and residential base, provide more dwelling units within a few blocks of the stores and restaurants in the Village's central commercial area and encourage walking and bicycling as an everyday means of transportation.
+12

 Third, the LCP recognizes the central need for more housing and a diversity of housing types that extends well beyond Rhinebeck's borders, affecting the whole region and much of the nation.
-The LCP noted that opportunities to develop new housing "are limited by the mostly developed nature of the Village" and the need for new housing to "match the increasing trends toward one person households, single heads of household, and smaller overall families."14 The R district, in which the project is located, covers the vast majority of the Village's area.
-Accordingly, the LCP promoted flexibility in siting new housing, including in the "well-established residential neighborhoods with a high percentage of older, historic homes.15 "In
+The LCP noted that opportunities to develop new housing "are limited by the mostly developed nature of the Village" and the need for new housing to "match the increasing trends toward one person households, single heads of household, and smaller overall families."13 The R district, in which the project is located, covers the vast majority of the Village's area.
+Accordingly, the LCP promoted flexibility in including in the "well-established sitina new housing, residential neighborhoods with a high percentage of older, historic homes.
+14 "In established neighborhoods strategies to accommodate additional small units include accessory apartments and conversions of large houses into two-family or multi-family use."15